Skip to main content

 Path-Based Navigation

 Navigate using a slash-separated path string.
-Up to three segments are supported.
+Up to four segments are supported.

 // Navigate to a page